Featured Process: Ice-up

 - Ducks still lingering until ice-up include Common Goldeneye, Common Merganser, Hooded Merganser, Bufflehead and American Black Duck.

-- December is a peak calling period for both Eastern Screech- and Great Horned Owls.
+- December is a peak calling period for both Eastern Screech and Great Horned Owls.
 Young Eastern Screech Owls are creating territories, calling, and getting return calls from established, older birds.
 Great Horned Owls are also setting up territories for breeding which begins in late January.
 Superb owl calls are available here.
-Scroll down a ways for both (they’re in taxonomic, not alphabetical, order).
+Scroll down a ways for most Canadian species (they’re in taxonomic, not alphabetical, order).
 The site also contains links to good information on all owl species.

 - Christmas bird counts take place from mid-December to early January.
 No experience is required, and counts take place during a single day within a 24 km radius.
 It’s a great opportunity to learn from experienced birders.
 If you don’t want to commit an entire day, you can spend two hours watching your feeder, and phone in your results to be included.
 Counts are run by local field naturalist clubs.
 Specific count locations and contacts for this year can also be found on this map.
 Here’s an example of trends from one Christmas count location.